yui/yeti/README.md

 Yeti exits automatically when all tests complete.
 If test failures occur, Yeti will exit with a non-zero status code.

+#### JUnit XML output

+Yeti can output machine-readable JUnit XML suitable for use in [Jenkins][] with the `--junit` option.

+    $ yeti --junit test/*.html > yeti.xml

+Yeti will output XML on stdout and status messages on stderr.

 #### Code coverage

 Yeti automatically includes a line coverage summary if your tests were instrumented with [YUI Test Coverage][yuitest].